 You can actually migrate your blog’s content and database over to Cloudways with the help of a plugin.
 Install the Cloudways WordPress Migrator free plugin.
 This plugin will do all the migrating, you just need to enter some data and presto, the migrating process begins!

 To get all this information, I hope you still have your Cloudways dashboard open.
-If not, login to your account and you should see the screen below or something similar (I am using the brand new interface in my account).
-Notice the arrow pointing to the section you want to be on for the next step.
+If not, login to your account and you should see the screen below or something similar.
+Notice the arrow pointing to the Applications tab that you want to be on for the next step.

 Enter the following into your Migrater plugin’s settings page: